 At the #cleaneating side of the takeaway lunch spectrum is Hanoi Hannah Express Lane – the teeny-tiny sister to popular Windsor restaurants Saigon Sally and Tokyo Tina.
 A serving of prawn and pork rice papers rolls with a fresh coconut makes for a flavoursome light lunch.
 For something with a little more crunch, go for the pork belly banh mi with crackling, fresh chilli and Thai basil mayo.

 If you're already a fan of George Calombaris’s mod-Greek diner (we dream about those soft shell crab souvas regularly) then you'll need no convincing that Gazi's Bend Over Box is where you want to be at lunchtime.
-For $27.50, you'll get olives, pita, dip, meat, fish, salad, Gazi's delicious garlic and feta chips, and something sweet to seal the deal.
+For $33, you'll get olives, pita, dip, meat, fish, salad, Gazi's delicious garlic and feta chips, a glass of beer or wine and something sweet to seal the deal.